9viz/pacwoman/README.md

 **pacwoman**

 A simple AUR helper which only downloads the packages and does nothing other than.
 It's written in python 3.6 and is very much work in progress.
-Note: It does not download dependencies automatically.
+NOTE: It does not download dependencies automatically.
 That is something the user have to do.

 **Usage**